-The department can issue a show cause order to any licensee who is alleged to have violated any federal, state, or local laws and city ordinances or any regulations or procedures governing the conduct of liquor licensed establishments.
-The department will provide the licensee a copy of a show cause order.
-The order will include the basis of the complaint and notice of the date and time of a hearing where the licensee must show cause why its license should not be suspended or revoked.
+The department can issue a show-cause order to any licensee who is alleged to have violated any federal, state, or local laws and city ordinances or any regulations or procedures governing the conduct of liquor-licensed establishments.
+The department will provide the licensee a copy of a show-cause order.
+The order will include the basis of the complaint.
+It will also include notice of the date and time of a hearing where the licensee must show-cause why its license should not be suspended or revoked.
 The city bears the burden of proof for the basis of the show cause order.
-The licensing authority can administer oaths and issue subpoenas to require the presence of people and the production of papers, books, and records necessary for any hearing that the licensing authority is authorized to conduct.
+The licensing authority can administer oaths and issue subpoenas to require the presence of people and the production of papers, books, and records necessary for any hearing.

 A licensee must comply with notice requirements mandated by state law and/or regulations, and/or local ordinances, and/or agency policies and procedures.
-If a licensee fails to abide by requisite notice requirements, the Department of Excise and Licenses will take further appropriate administrative action.
+If a licensee fails to do so, the Department of Excise and Licenses will take further appropriate administrative action.

 Public hearing process

-Licensees subject to show cause actions can meet with an assistant city attorney to discuss the complaint to resolve the matter without a hearing.
-If agreed to by the parties, the assistant city attorney and the licensee can submit a proposed stipulation to the director of the Department to resolve the show cause matter.
+Licensees subject to show-cause actions can meet with an assistant city attorney to discuss the complaint to resolve the matter without a hearing.
+If agreed to by the parties, a proposed stipulation can be submitted to the director of the Department to resolve the matter.
 The director has discretion to accept or reject a proposed stipulation.
 If a stipulation is accepted, the director will issue an order to include administrative action taken against the licensee.
 The Department will provide a copy of the order to the licensee.
-If a proposed stipulation is rejected, the director will issue an order and have the parties proceed to a hearing as originally scheduled.
+If a proposed stipulation is rejected, the director will issue an order and have the parties proceed to a hearing.

-The director of the Department of Excise and Licenses will not accept a proposed stipulation within 72 hours of a hearing date.
+The director will not accept a proposed stipulation within 72 hours of a hearing date.

-When there is a hearing, within 10 days of the date, a hearing officer will issue a recommended decision.
+When there is a hearing, a hearing officer will issue a recommended decision within 10 days.
 A copy of the decision will be provided to the licensee.
-The city’s representative and the licensee will have 10 days to file objections to a recommended decision.
+The city’s representative and the licensee will have 10 days to file objections.
 Once objections, if any, are received, the director will issue a final decision.
-Any suspension of a license as result of a show cause action will not exceed six months.
+Any suspension of a license because of a show-cause action will not exceed six months.

 The Department of Excise and Licenses will not take administrative action where an investigation is deemed “unfounded."
 An unfounded investigation exists when there is no basis to proceed with administrative action.

-When a license is summarily suspended, the Department of Excise and Licenses will schedule a hearing within 15 days.
+When a license is summarily suspended, the Department will schedule a hearing within 15 days.
 The city bears the burden of proof on a summary suspension.
 The licensee can present any evidence in their defense.

-After hearing testimony and evidence related to a summary suspension, a hearing officer will issue a recommended decision.
+After hearing testimony and evidence, a hearing officer will issue a recommended decision.
 A copy will be provided to the licensee.
 The assistant city attorney and the licensee each have 10 days to file objections.
 Once objections, if any, are received, the director will issue a final decision.